elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A form may have one or many &#8249;fieldset&#8250; elements inside it.
 They also have elements property that lists form controls inside them.
 The HTML &#8249;fieldset&#8250; element gets used to group several controls as well as labels (&#8250;label&#8250;) within a web form.
-Fieldset properties get accessed via the form.elements property.
+We can access the Fieldset properties via the form.elements property.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />